What is a Cervical Disc Prolapse?

 Most patients will improve with conservative treatment including reduced activity and pain medication.
-Gentle neck traction physiotherapy my also help relieve the pain for short periods.
-These simple measures can lead to a full recovery in up to 80% of patients within 4 to 6 weeks.
+Gentle neck traction physiotherapy may also help relieve the pain for short periods.
+These simple measures can lead to a full recovery in up to 80% of patients within four to six weeks.
 Forceful spinal manipulation techniques should be avoided as this has the potential to aggravate or damage the compressed nerve root or spinal cord.

 There are several situations where your doctor or spine therapist may recommend an appointment with a consultant spinal surgeon for further advice:

-- Failure to improve after 4-6 weeks of conservative treatment
+- Failure to improve after four to six weeks of conservative treatment

 - Intolerable, disabling or worsening pain